hreyesm/dr-shortener/README.md

 ./dr-shortener -o https://dr.sh/0a5afa
 ```
 ![Open](./img/open.png)

-### Potential Errors

-#### Bad Syntax: Expected pair but given ()
-1. Erase the current "database.csv" file
-2. Create a new CSV file with the name "database.csv"

 ## Project Overview
 The project uses a CSV file to store the key-value pairs of a long URL and a short URL.
 It makes use of lists (in the form of pairs) to represent and manipulate the pairs generated in the program and reads through the file in a recursive manner.